innovate-invent/innovate-invent.github.io/_posts/2019-02-28-Recursive-Subdivision.md

 different or far apart as possible from other selected values.
 An example of this is when dynamically picking colors for a data visualisation and you need the colors to help with making the markers visually distinct.
 Generally your data only has a few different categories and you can manually select colors from a palette.
 When the number of categories is dynamic or numerous it is more pragmatic to automatically select distinct colors.
-The following is an O (1) time algorithm that serves this task.

 For an infinite discreet series n we want to map to a range [0, 1] such that the values within that range are as distant (distinct) as possible without recalculating the predecessors (`d(n)`).